lukebelieves/lukebelieves.github.io/about.md

   feature: bg_about.jpg
 ---

-I am **Luke Chuan Luo**, a PhD student now at [CASIA] (http://www.ia.cas.cn/) (Beijing).
+I am **Luke Chuan Luo**, a PhD student now at [CASIA](http://www.ia.cas.cn/) (Beijing).

 On this blog, I mostly write about my life and work (Causal Inference, Social Influence Analysis, Data Visualization).

-At CASIA, I work with [Prof. Daniel Dajun Zeng] (http://www.u.arizona.edu/~zeng/).
+At CASIA, I work with [Prof. Daniel Dajun Zeng](http://www.u.arizona.edu/~zeng/).
 My research focuses on **Social Influence Analysis** and **Causal Inference** in social media.
 In addition, I also work on applications in **Smart Health**.
 Generally speaking, by investigating multiple datasets, I want to answer 1) *how people influence each other* and 2) *how to promote desirable behaviors (i.e., quitting smoking) in crowd*.

 Previously, I was an undergraduate from College of Computer Science, Sichuan University.
-There, I worked with [Prof. Yi Zhang] (http://www.machineilab.org/users/zhangyi/) and [Prof. Jiancheng Lv] (http://www.machineilab.org/users/lvjiancheng/) at Machine Intelligence Laboratory.
+There, I worked with [Prof. Yi Zhang](http://www.machineilab.org/users/zhangyi/) and [Prof. Jiancheng Lv](http://www.machineilab.org/users/lvjiancheng/) at Machine Intelligence Laboratory.